Coyotes claw past Devils 4-1 behind Vejmelka, Crouse

 Any comeback hopes New Jersey had were snuffed out when Larsson converted Crouse’s feed 8:27 into the third.

+”They’re really good off rush (plays) but don’t sustain a lot of (offensive zone time) and we knew that, and we were trying to be quick in the (defensive zone) and once we did that, we had the puck a lot more often,” Chychrun said. ”That’s when you can play with the puck and generate offense.”

-What will irk the Devils is that they outplayed the Coyotes for much of the game.
+What irked the Devils is that they outplayed the Coyotes for much of the game.
 New Jersey finished with an 36-17 advantage in shots on goal and out-attempted Arizona 66-43.
 The Devils also went 1 for 2 on the man advantage and killed both Coyotes power plays.

+”It’s completely on us,” New Jersey defenseman Ryan Graves said. ”We didn’t manage the game very well and it’s on us.”

 SCHEDULE CHANGES